open-webrtc-toolkit/owt-client-native/talk/ics/docs/cpp/cpp.md

 The release package includes one sample application to get you started quickly with the SDK.
 The following two static libraries are provided in the SDK along with their headers:

-- woogeen-debug.lib - this library includes all the WebRTC features for debug usages.
+- ics-debug.lib - this library includes all the WebRTC features for debug usages.
-- woogeen-release.lib - this library includes all the WebRTC features for release usages.
+- ics-release.lib - this library includes all the WebRTC features for release usages.

-woogeen.lib references libraries in Windows SDK for DXVA support.
+ics-debug.lib|ics-release references libraries in Windows SDK for DXVA support.
 Your application must statically link mfuuid.lib, mf.lib, mfplat.lib, d3d9.lib, dxgi.lib, d3d11.lib and dxva2.lib to build.
 Depending on your signaling channel implementation, you can optionally link sioclient.lib or sioclient_tls.lib if neccessary.